Fennel (formerly fnl) is a lisp that compiles to Lua. It aims to be easy to use, expressive, and has almost zero overhead compared to handwritten Lua.

-- Full Lua compatibility - You can use any function from Lua.
+- Full Lua compatibility - You can use any function or library from Lua.

-- Zero overhead - Compiled code should be fast, standalone, and just as or more efficient than hand-written Lua.
+- Zero overhead - Compiled code should be just as or more efficient than hand-written Lua.

-- Fennel is a library as well as a compiler.
-Embed it in other projects.
+- Embeddable - Fennel is a one-file library as well as an executable.
+Embed it in other programs to support runtime extensibility and interactive development.

 - The tutorial is a great place to start